Photo: Izzy on French music day

 Of course not everyone is going to be a famous musician, just like not everyone is a great speaker or runner.
 But we all learn to talk and to run.
 In the same way, we are all musicians.
 We just have to tap into it.

 Our class does that through an experience and play-based curriculum that introduces kids to a variety of fundamental music concepts and ideas.
 We touch on solfege, scale patterns, improvisation, movement and rhythm patterns, and even basic note reading.
 We also reinforce preschool concepts like animals and sounds, body parts, colors, counting, opposites, following directions and sharing.

 Meet the Teacher

-Musicologie Junior takes place in both our Grandview and Westerville studios, in a large community room with exciting instruments including a piano, an organ, an accordion, drums, percussion, toy pianos, violins, guitars, and more.
+We teach Musicologie Junior classes at all three of our studios in Grandview, Westerville and Dublin.
+Each studio has a large community room with exciting instruments including a piano, an organ, an accordion, drums, percussion, toy pianos, violins, guitars, and more.

 Our Grandview studio is at 1400 W 3rd Ave where we do one-on-one piano lessons, group classes and events.
 It’s a cozy space with pianos in every practice room.
 There’s a large recording studio in the back with a white grand piano, a 1975 Rhodes, and a Hammond organ.

 Our Westerville studio is at 1190 County Line Rd and has a classic white baby grand piano, along with several uprights and keyboards, drum set, guitars and amps.
 All the tools you need for great lessons.